rsksmart/devportal-1.0/tutorials/interact-with-smart-contracts.md

 ---
 layout: rsk
-title: Interact with Smart Contract
+title: Interact with Smart Contracts
 ---

 ## Interaction with the Contract